This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

-A perfect tapas/appetizer for a special party (New Year's Eve or Super Bowl?), these Baked Peruvian Style Meatballs pack a flavorful punch with cilantro, cumin, and aji amarillo (or other chile pepper)!
-Dipped in a tasty Aji Verde, your guests will be back for seconds...
+A perfect tapas/appetizer for a special party (New Year’s Eve or Super Bowl?), these Baked Peruvian Meatballs pack a flavorful punch with cilantro, cumin, and aji amarillo (or other chile pepper)!
+Served with a tasty ají verde sauce (Peruvian green sauce), Peruvian yellow sauce, and/or guacamole, your guests will be back for seconds…

 THESE TASTY BITES ARE BAKED!
 We don't eat fried food but 1 or 2 times per year at Andersen casa...
 I hate the mess, and I don't want the fat and calories. 😯